-Because a Nazarene Bible College education assumes that significant learning takes place in the campus classroom and the online classroom, regular class attendance is required.
+Regular class attendance is required because a Nazarene Bible College education assumes that significant learning takes place in both the campus and online classrooms.

 Attendance Policy for Traditional Campus Courses: Students are required to participate in the campus classroom regularly throughout the term of the course.
 Any absences may result in the loss of points as detailed in the class syllabus.